-A good LMS for cohort based courses facilitate the creation of an online school by applying the cohort-based learning model straight away, without having to build the software infrastructure from scratch.
+The best LMS for cohort-based courses facilitates the creation of an online school by applying the cohort-based learning model straight away, without having to build the software infrastructure from scratch.

 Learning management systems (LMS) are platforms that offer all the tools to design, launch, monetize and manage an online course, freeing time to focus on the content and delivery of the course.